 I’ve often found comfort in reading the stories of other people dealing with the same things I am.
 It was after reading a blog by another ex-Christian Scientist, that I was inspired to start my own.
 I was not finding many ex-Christian Scientist voices out there, and all too many Christian Scientist voices.
 So, I share my story with the hope that it helps someone else walking the same path I am on, or contemplating a similar journey.
 Know that there are others of us out there who’ve been through similar experiences.
 You’re not alone.
 Don’t hesitate to reach out if you need to talk to someone, even if it’s on-line or via an e-mail.
 I am connected with a vibrant on-line community of former Christian Scientists who are amazingly understanding and supportive.
 Contrary to how we were taught in Christian Science, one of the best ways to begin to solve a problem is to talk to someone about it, and to acknowledge it.

 My departure from Christian Science began in 2009 when my parents died, and through that I witnessed the utter failure of Christian Science as a healing method.
 I always harboured doubts about Christian Science from an early age, but now I’ve come to realize they were valid.
-My last connection with anything related to Christian Science was ended in 2011.
+My last connection with anything related to Christian Science was ended in early 2011.